dadhi/dmax/req.md

  - Errors (invalid tokens, missing elements, malformed expressions) should be reported clearly to the console with attribute + element context.

-For concrete attribute examples consult the demo runtime in `index.html` and the TL;DR in `README.md`.
+For concrete attribute examples consult the demo runtime in `index.html`.

 ## data-sync